Analysis | Got a new VR headset? Here are the apps you should try.

 For those who like puzzles …

-There’s something soothing about snapping together the pieces of a jigsaw puzzle, and a lot of that transfers over to VR with “Puzzling Places,” a laid back app that lets you piece together 3-D dioramas of lovely locations (think temples, castles and monasteries).
-You use the handset’s triggers to grab pieces, then rotate them into place.
-Get the proper pieces aligned closely enough and they’ll snap into place with a pleasing little pop.
+There’s something soothing about snapping together the pieces of a jigsaw puzzle, and a lot of that transfers over to VR with “Puzzling Places,” a laid-back app that lets you piece together 3-D dioramas of lovely locations (think temples, castles and monasteries).
+You use the controller’s triggers to grab pieces, then rotate them into place.
+Get the proper pieces aligned closely enough, and they’ll snap into place with a pleasing little pop.

 For those craving a more intricate challenge in terms of logic puzzles (along with a heaping helping of nostalgia) try “Myst.”
 The beautiful classic has been ported into VR and is playable on the Oculus Rift and Quest, as well as the HTV Vive and Valve Index.